YunoHost-Apps/galene_ynh/doc/DISCLAIMER.md

         }
     ]
 ```
-- set `/etc/systemd/system/galene.service` turn option to `-turn auto`. (or `-turn ""` to disable the built in TURN server)
+- set `/etc/systemd/system/galene.service` `-turn` option to `-turn auto`. (or `-turn ""` to disable the built-in TURN server)

-To check if the TURN server is up and running, type `/relay-test` in the chat box; if the TURN server is properly configured, you should see a message saying that the relay test has been successful.
+To check if the TURN server is up and running, type `/relay-test` in the chat box.
+If the TURN server is properly configured, you should see a message saying that the relay test has been successful.

 ### Server Statistics page

-Some statistics are available under `/opt/yunohost/galene/stats.json`, with a human-readable version at `daomain.ltd/stats.html`.
+Some statistics are available under `/opt/yunohost/galene/stats.json`, with a human-readable version at `domain.ltd/stats.html`.
 This is only available to the server administrator.